In my new pursuit of stand-up comedy, my biggest challenge is the time limit. The “tight five” is the bread-and-butter of a stand-up comedian.

 (3) Trust

 At the outset, I want to ease in so that I can build rapport with the audience.
 There’s no time for that in a five minute set.
-I have to trust that the preceding acts are going to be good enough to warm up the audience.
-And I must trust the host to create and maintain rapport.
+I have to build instant rapport.

 I also need to trust the audience.
 I’m a natural teacher, and my tendency is to want to explain things.
-But over-explaining kills jokes.
-As I review my transcripts from my practice sessions, open mics, and performances, I find places where I over-explain.
+I’ve learned that over-explaining kills jokes.

 Trusting the audience is a huge component of crafting material.
 When you trust that the audience will get it, you can be precise and dive in without giving context.